 - Click on buscar to see if the course is being offered during the indicated semester.

 If a particular course you are looking for is not listed, contact your program advisor for assistance.
 Course availability changes every semester.

 IFSA students have the option to study in a specialized academic concentration focused on gender issues, gaining in-depth knowledge about the subject via coursework and a local non-governmental organization (NGO) that focuses on gender issues.
-Click here for more detailed information about the gender concentration.

 What the concentration has to offer: